-Sam Houston State University is guided by the precept that in no aspect of its program shall there be differences in the treatment of persons because of race, creed, color, sex or national origin.
-It is reflected in policies governing programs of extracurricular life and activities.
-In accordance with this principle along with other published student policies, all organizations will refrain from conducting any pledging, initiation, or other extracurricular activities that will in any way be detrimental, defamatory, ridiculing or embarrassing to any race, color, creed or national origin.
+Sam Houston State University is guided by the precept that in no aspect of its program shall there be differences in the treatment of persons because of race, color, national origin, religion, sex, age, gender identity, gender expression, affectional or sexual orientation, or disability.
+It is reflected in policies governing programs of co-curricular life and activities.
+In accordance with this principle along with other published student policies, all organizations will refrain from conducting any pledging, initiation, or other co-curricular activities that will in any way be detrimental, defamatory, ridiculing, or embarrassing to any race, color, national origin, religion, sex, age, gender identity, gender expression, affectional or sexual orientation, or disability.
 All organizations should be well aware of the state of Texas Statute on Hazing.